Updated trail maps introduced

 EBMUD's 57,100 acres of beautiful watershed lands and reservoirs in the East Bay and Sierra Foothills protect water quality for EBMUD customers.

-An oasis for wildlife and a lush haven for people, these lands offer many opportunities to explore and enjoy nature.
+An oasis for wildlife and a haven for trail users, District trails offer many opportunities for permit holders to explore and enjoy nature.

 In the East Bay, the shores of Lafayette Reservoir and San Pablo Reservoir offer great spots to picnic, walk, birdwatch, boat and fish.
-Along 80 miles of East Bay trails, hikers and horseback riders can soak in lake views and streams, redwoods, wildflowers and open grasslands.
+Along 90 miles of East Bay trails, hikers and horseback riders can enjoy the beauty of the reservoirs and streams, redwoods, wildflowers and open grasslands.

 Outdoor education programs teach school kids what it takes to protect the environment and how drinking water fits into natural systems.
 Learn more about EBMUD's ongoing commitment to protect and manage watershed lands.